MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 New-Item -Name $PROFILE -Type File -Path $PSHOME -Force
 ```

-You can also use it in a command to open the profile in Notepad:
+You can also use it in a command to open the profile in notepad:

 ```
-Notepad $PROFILE
+notepad $PROFILE
 ```